-It will also allow students and faculty to take advantage of the existing online and print publications and conference infrastructure provided by IAFOR, as well as develop an online policy analysis and commentary portal exclusively for IRC — done in collaboration with OSIPP's Global Governance course, which currently uses the OpenAsia website.
-The Centre will build on the existing relationship between OSIPP and the university, which allows students to attend IAFOR conferences at no cost (sponsored by the organisation).
+It allows students and faculty to take advantage of the existing online and print publications and conference infrastructure provided by IAFOR, as well as develop an online policy analysis and commentary portal exclusively for IRC, which is the OpenAsia website.
+OSIPP students may attend IAFOR conferences at no cost (sponsored by the organisation).

 The global governance course is an interdisciplinary syallabus that aims to provide students with skill sets that are useful outside of the strictly academic milieu by introducing them to the world of policy think tanks, such as Chatham House, CSIS and the Brookings Institution.

 In collaboration with IAFOR for the past two years, the course has been able to provide students with the experience of attending, presenting and being challenged in a real international academic conference organized by IAFOR.
 This experience of an international learning environment is a great opportunity for graduate students to build on what they have learned in lectures and tutorials and to engage in a rigorous academic environment.
 For Japanese students this is an excellent opportunity to learn to communicate effectively their views in English, and for international students it adds tremendous value to the experience in areas where the university is not yet as strong as it might be.
 It also helps promote the university and its students to an international audience.

 In addition to the real conference experience, the Global Governance course also focuses on training students to write concise analytical pieces on issues in international politics.
 This not only helps them in their overall writing skills but also helps IRC to build a stock of potentially publishable pieces and nurture ‘in-house’ writers to contribute to the IRC output.